Discovery of a Little Red Dot candidate at $z\gtrsim10$ in COSMOS-Web based on MIRI-NIRCam selection: Introduction

 Unlike typical low-redshift AGNs, LRDs remain undetected in X-rays \citep{Yue2024, Ananna2024, Maiolino2024_chandra, Akins2024, Lin2025_lowz} and radio \citep{Akins2024, Perger2024, mazzolari2024, Lin2025_lowz}, even with stacking analyses.
-In most cases, we cannot detect a significant variability \citep{Kokubo2024, Zhang2024_variability, tee2024_variability}.
+While we cannot detect a significant variability in broadband photometry for most cases \citep{Kokubo2024, Zhang2024_variability, tee2024_variability, Zhou2025_variability}, some studies have reported significant detection of variability in the H$\alpha$ equivalent width (EW) thanks to longer time baselines due to gravitational lensing \citep{Furtak2025_variability, Ji2025_local}.
 These non-detections of typical AGN-like features may suggest a non-AGN nature.
 An explanation of LRDs not related to SMBHs is that they are massive, compact galaxies \citep[e.g.,][]{Labbe2023a, Akins2023, Akins2024}.
 However, this scenario implies large stellar masses, which may exceed the number densities of such massive halos predicted by the $\Lambda$CDM model \citep{Boylan_Kolchin2023}, and the densest stellar system discovered so far \citep{Baggen2024, Labbe2024, Ma2025_uncover}.
 On the other hand, it has also been proposed that super-Eddington accretion could potentially explain the absence of X-ray and variability signatures in cases where LRDs are indeed AGNs \citep[e.g.,][]{Pacucci2024_lrd, Inayoshi2024, Lambrides2024, Madau2024_super_eddington}.

 One of the surprising aspects of LRDs is their abundance.
 The number density of LRDs peaks at $z\sim6\,\mathchar`-\,8$, corresponding to about 3\% and 10\% of the galaxy population with $M_{\rm UV}=-20$ and $-22$, respectively, at $z\sim7$ \citep{Kocevski2024}.
 It has also been reported that LRDs are more abundant by $\sim0.6\,{\rm dex}$ at $z\sim5$ compared to X-ray AGNs \citep{Parsa2018} and by $\sim1\,{\rm dex}$ at $z\sim7$ compared to color-selected AGNs \citep{Kulkarni2019} with the same UV luminosity \citep{Kocevski2024}, suggesting that LRDs represent a crucial population for understanding BH evolution in the early universe.